Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 16.22.41 UTC
+- WIB: Minggu, 16 Februari 2025 17.25.39 UTC
-- WITA: Minggu, 16 Februari 2025 17.22.41 UTC
+- WITA: Minggu, 16 Februari 2025 18.25.39 UTC
-- WIT: Minggu, 16 Februari 2025 18.22.41 UTC
+- WIT: Minggu, 16 Februari 2025 19.25.39 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

 Kategori: motivational